Simulating the shaping of point-symmetric structures in the jittering jets explosion mechanism

 The grid extends over a cubic region of $(60,000\km)^{3}$ in our simulations.
 We use the same density profile of the collapsing core as \citet{PapishSoker2014Planar} adapted from \citet{Liebendorferetal2005} for a $15 M_\odot$ star at $t\simeq 0.2\s$ after bounce.
 The density profile spans over radius values of $r\simeq6-30000\km$ and density values in the range $\rho \simeq 3\times10^3 - 4\times 10^{14} \ \rm{g \ cm^{-3}}$.

 We include the gravity of a point mass of $1.4 M_\odot$ at the center to represent the newly born NS.
 This gravitational potential influences the surrounding gas, particularly affecting the backflow.
 For numerical reasons that allow us to conduct six simulations, we inject the jets at $500 \km$ and not at $50 \km$.
-We also do not include NS wind nor later jets that result from the accretion of the back-flowing material.
-For these reasons, in this first study in a series, we do not analyze the flow near the center, namely inner $\simeq 15\%$ of the grid size, which is the volume inner to $\simeq 5000 \km$.
+We also do not include NS wind or later jets that result from the accretion of the back-flowing material.
+For these reasons, in this first study in a series, we do not analyze the flow near the center, namely the inner $\simeq 15\%$ of the grid size, which corresponds to the volume inner to $\simeq 5000 \km$.
 According to the JJEM, the accretion disk (or belt) launches the jets at $20-50 \km$ from the center.
 The jets interact with the inflowing core material both below and above the stalled shock, in the region of $\simeq 50-200 \km$.
 This turbulent inflow, along with the unrelaxed intermittent accretion disk that launches the jets, leads to the two opposite jets of each jet-launching episode not being equal when they emerge at hundreds of kilometers from the center.
 Other than that, there are no large effects on the role of the jets in exploding the core.
 Therefore, injecting the jets at $500 \km$ is adequate for this study.
 In this study, we inject equal jets in each pair.
 In future simulations, we will inject two unequal opposite jets to better reflect the expected behavior according to the JJEM.